 Through the minimum proportion of sustainable investments, the Investment Adviser shall invest at least 1% of the Fund's net assets in companies that, in the Investment Adviser's opinion, are addressing social and/or environmental challenges through their current or future products and/or services.
-Such companies will be assessed based on an alignment of business activities with any one or a combination of themes focused on tackling global social and environmental problems, as outlined by the United Nations Sustainable Development Goals Therefore, investments could be made in companies addressing needs such as but not limited to: (i) energy transition, (ii) health & well-being, (iii) sustainable cities & communities, (iv) responsible consumption, (v) clean water & sanitation, (vi) education & information access, and (vii) financial inclusion.
+Such companies will be assessed based on an alignment of business activities with any one or a combination of themes focused on tackling global social and environmental challenges, as outlined by the United Nations Sustainable Development Goals Therefore, investments could be made in companies addressing needs such as but not limited to: (i) energy transition, (ii) health & well-being, (iii) sustainable cities & communities, (iv) responsible consumption, (v) clean water & sanitation, (vi) education & information access, and (vii) financial inclusion.
+The sustainable investments that the Fund intends to make are subject to the Investment Adviser's eligibility process for sustainable investments.
+Sustainable investments are those whose business activities are positively aligned with any one or a combination of themes focused on tackling global social and environmental challenges, as outlined by the UN SDGs, and that (i) do not significant harm any environmental or social objective, (ii) follow good governance practices and (iii) satisfy the TAP, which is binding on all investments in the Fund.
+The minimum allocation calculation referred to above excludes cash and cash equivalents.
+These assets may be held for liquidity purposes to support the Fund's overall investment objective.